 What do carpet beetles eat?

-It’s their children—the larvae—that are of concern, as they feed on materials containing keratin, a fibrous consumable (at least for carpet beetles and clothing moths) protein component of feathers, hair, fur, horns, antlers, hooves, nails, and beaks.
-Carpet beetle larvae will veer clear from cotton and synthetic fibers such as polyester and rayon, unless these fabrics are blended with wool or heavily soiled with food stains or body oils.
+It’s their children—the larvae—that are of concern, as they feed on materials containing keratin, a fibrous consumable (for carpet beetles and clothing moths) protein component of feathers, hair, fur, horns, antlers, hooves, nails and beaks.
+Carpet beetle larvae will avoid cotton and synthetic fibers such as polyester and rayon—unless these fabrics are blended with wool or heavily soiled with food stains or body oils.
 These are the same foods that clothing moths feed on.

 Items that carpet beetles will commonly eat and damage are: